Ali Ehsassi: Member of Parliament

 Canada-Israel Interparliamentary Group, Canada-United Kingdom Inter-Parliamentary Association, Canada-United States Inter-Parliamentary Group, Canadian Group of the Inter-Parliamentary Union, Canadian NATO Parliamentary Association and the Canadian Section of ParlAmericas.

 He notably opposes the Iranian government and called for a public inquiry into potential Iranian interference in Canadian elections.

 In the 2025 Liberal Party of Canada leadership election, he endorsed Mark Carney.
 He joined Carney's 30th Canadian Ministry as Minister of Government Transformation, Public Services and Procurement in March.
-After being reelected in the 2025 federal election in April, Elhassi was not chosen to remain in cabinet after the May 13 shuffle.
+After being reelected in the 2025 federal election in April, Elhassi was appointed as Parliamentary Secretary to the President of the King’s Privy Council for Canada and Minister responsible for Canada-U.S. Trade, Intergovernmental Affairs and One Canadian Economy.